BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: I learnt about complex CSS animations

-**Thoughts** I worked on trying to recreate css animations in codepen.
+**Thoughts:** I worked on trying to recreate css animations in codepen.
 It's kind of amazing what all you can do with this language.
 It's also useful to havea folder of these ready to add to any future projects.

 **Link to work:** [CSS Animations](https://codepen.io/collection/QWWgwk)